Swirrl/SmartJourney/README.md

 3. Seed the database with zones: `fuseki db:seed`

+4. copy the json zone boundaries from the live site http://smartjourney.co.uk/zone_boundaries/ to your public folder /public/zone_boundaries/

-4. Now you can run the app with Webrick, Passenger, Unicorn etc. e.g. `rails server`
+5. Now you can run the app with Webrick, Passenger, Unicorn etc. e.g. `rails server`

 ## Licence (MIT) and Copyright